 What is the status of IP's NPDES wastewater permit?

-The NPDES wastewater permit governing IP's wastewater was issued in 2010 and remains in effect, there has been no lapse in regulatory oversite.
+The NPDES wastewater permit governing IP's wastewater was issued in 2010 and remains in effect.
 An application for permit renewal was received by the department and was timely and sufficient in accordance with Florida Rule Chapter 62-62 .335 (3); therefore, the 2010 permit remains in effect until the department takes final agency action on the application.

-IP's 2010 permit required significant changes to the previous permit, including the relocation of International Paper’s discharge from upper Elevenmile Creek to a new 1,381-acre effluent distribution system since created on an existing wetland area owned by IP.
-A consent order was issued along with the permit establishing a schedule for achieving compliance with all permit conditions.
+IP's 2010 permit required significant changes from the previous permit, including the relocation of their discharge from upper Elevenmile Creek to a new 1,381-acre effluent distribution system that has since been created on an existing wetland area owned by IP.
+A consent order (2010 Order) was issued along with the permit establishing a schedule for achieving compliance with the new permit requirements.

 What are the next steps regarding IP's application for renewal?